EsaKris/maphixz-global/readme.md

 ## Features

 - **Modern UI**: Responsive, elegant design using Tailwind CSS and Bootstrap.
-- **Product Catalog**: Browse, search, and filter premium hair products by category.
+- **Product Catalog**: Browse, search, and filter premium laptops and accessories by category.
-- **Categories**: Brazilian Hair, Peruvian Hair, Wigs, Closures, and more.
+- **Categories**: Laptops, Accessories, Brands, and more.
-- **Product Details**: High-quality images, videos, and detailed descriptions.
+- **Product Details**: High-quality images, videos, and detailed specifications.
 - **Shopping Cart**: Add, update, and remove products from the cart.
 - **Checkout**: Secure order placement with multiple payment and delivery options.
 - **Custom Admin Portal**: Manage products, categories, orders, and analytics.